Treaty of Brest-Litovsk: Peace negotiations

 The Soviets' only hopes were that time would make their allies agree to join the negotiations or that the western European proletariat would revolt and so their best strategy was to prolong the negotiations.
-As Foreign Minister Leon Trotsky wrote, "To delay negotiations, there must be someone to do the delaying".
+As Trotsky wrote, "To delay negotiations, there must be someone to do the delaying".
 Therefore, Trotsky replaced Joffe as the leader.

 On the other side were significant political realignments.
-On New Year's Day in Berlin, the Kaiser insisted that Hoffmann reveal his views on the future German-Polish border.
-He advocated taking a small slice of Poland; Hindenburg and Ludendorff wanted much more.
+On New Year's Day in Berlin, Kaiser Wilhelm II insisted that Hoffmann reveal his views on the future German–Polish border.
+He advocated taking a small slice of Poland; Paul von Hindenburg and Erich Ludendorff wanted much more.
 They were furious with Hoffmann for breaching the chain of command and wanted him to be dismissed and sent to command a division.
 The Kaiser refused, but Ludendorff no longer spoke with Hoffmann on the telephone since the communication was now through an intermediary.

 The German Supreme Commanders were also furious at ruling out of annexations, contending that the peace "must increase Germany's material power".
 They denigrated Kühlmann and pressed for additional territorial acquisitions.
 When Hindenburg was asked why they needed the Baltic provinces he replied, "To secure my left flank for when the next war happens."
 However, the most profound transformation was that a delegation from the Ukrainian Rada, which had declared independence from Russia, had arrived at Brest-Litovsk.
 They would make peace if they were given the Polish city of Cholm and its surroundings, and they would provide desperately needed grain.
 Czernin no longer was desperate for a prompt settlement with the Russians.

 When they reconvened, Trotsky declined the invitation to meet Prince Leopold and terminated shared meals and other sociable interactions with the representatives of the Central Powers.
 Day after day, Trotsky "engaged Kühlmann in debate, rising to subtle discussion of first principles that ranged far beyond the concrete territorial issues that divided them".
 The Central Powers signed a peace treaty with Ukraine during the night of 8–9 February even though the Russians had retaken Kiev.
 German and Austro-Hungarian troops entered Ukraine to prop up the Rada.
 Finally, Hoffmann broke the impasse with the Russians by focusing the discussion on maps of the future boundaries.
 Trotsky summarised their situation "Germany and Austria-Hungary are cutting off from the domains of the former Russian Empire territories more than 150,000 square kilometers in size".
 He was granted a nine-day recess for the Russians to decide whether to sign.